-However, lenders must waive the annual reevaluation documentation requirement for borrowers repaying under an income-based repayment plan if the borrower cannot document income or family size due to his or her status as an affected individual.
+Lenders may no longer waive certain requirements related to the Armed Forces deferment option.
+However, lenders must waive the annual reevaluation documentation requirement for borrowers repaying under an income-based repayment plan if the borrower cannot document income or family sized due to his or her status as an affected individual.
 The lender must maintain the payment amount determined under the most recent PFH calculation for any affected individual if the borrower's status as an affected individual results in his or her inability to provide documentation of updated income and family size.
-The waiver persists for a three-year period followed by a three-month transition period.